flapjack/flapjack-diner/README.md

 Flapjack::Diner.scheduled_maintenances('example.com', :check => 'ping', :start_time => Time.local(2012, 08, 01), :end_time => Time.local(2012, 09, 01))
 ```

-The data is returned as an array of scheduled maintenance periods, with each element of the list being a hash containing data about that maintenance period.
+The data is returned as an array of scheduled maintenance periods, with each element of the array being a hash containing data about that maintenance period.

 ```
 // the TIMESTAMPs are integers representing UTC times for the named events